Student Handbook

 All parents/guardians coming to school to check out a student must present a driver’s license to the front office to verify identification.

 All visitors on school property for ANY reason are required to present a driver’s license for identification verification.
 The license will be swiped into the Badge Pass System.
 At that time a visitor sticker will be issued.
 The sticker is to be worn visibly while on campus.
-When the school visit/business is completed, the visitor will bring the sticker back to the front office for the bar code on the sticker to be scanned.
-This will officially check the visitor off campus.
-ALL VISITORS must check in at the front office upon arrival regardless of purpose on campus.